How to find a virtual internship

 Many are paid opportunities though some are unpaid or only cover the cost of your expenses like travel costs.

-Companies in a range of sectors offer internship opportunities for 18 year-old school leavers, undergraduates and graduates.
+Companies in a range of sectors offer internship opportunities for school leavers, undergraduates and graduates.

-There are also supported internships for young people with special needs or a disability.
+There are supported internships available for young people with special educational needs or a disability.
+You can find out about supported internships on the Skills for Careers website.

 A virtual internship is one where you work remotely.
 The benefit is that you don’t have to travel to work.
 It could make getting experience in a big city a possibility, if the cost of travel and living expenses are a barrier.
 If you can work around time differences you could even work anywhere in the world.